ursi/nixf/README.md

 # nixf

 **nixf** is just a wrapper around nix unstable with the required flags for doing flake related things.
-It's purpose is to allow people to use flakes without chaning the version of Nix on their system.
+Its purpose is to allow people to use flakes without changing the version of Nix on their system.

 ### Installation